parezvani/FireFly/meeting-notes/MAR_03_NOTES.md

+# Notes

-Instructor Meeting
+## Instructor Meeting

-* Current test is low level
+- Current testing is too low level.

+## Testing Improvements
-* Force the udp to drop packets and reliably test that
+- Force UDP packet drops and test reliability.
-* Deliberately make the connection bad
+- Deliberately degrade the connection to simulate poor conditions.
+- Check signal changes from voltage variation for testing.

+## Sensor Requirements
-* What does the drone sensor need to pick up
+- Define what the drone sensor needs to detect.
-  * Independent tests
-* Other types of sensors
+- Run independent tests.
+- Evaluate other sensor types.
-  * Infrared
+  - Infrared
-* Can we detect the heat source?
+- Determine whether we can detect a heat source.
-* Can we detect where the heat source is?
+- Determine whether we can locate where the heat source is.
-* Check signal from voltage change for testing